Skip to content

 /* This /* will all */ be commented out */

-Note that doc comments, starting with /** has special rules for parsing it, and is not considered a regular comment.
+Note that doc contracts starting with <* and ending with *>, have special rules for parsing them, and are not considered a regular comment.
 Find out more about contracts.

 Type Qualifiers